 Not only is Phimai well-preserved, but it’s also one of the most interesting Khmer temples from a historical standpoint.
-Most scholars believe that Phimai was actually a Buddhist temple from the time of its establishment.
+Scholars generally believe that Phimai was actually a Buddhist temple since its inception.
 That means that for a couple of centuries, it would’ve been the only major Buddhist temple within a vast Hindu empire.

 Phimai's Mysterious Origins

-But who built Phimai, and why was it designated as a Buddhist wat from its inception?
+But who built Phimai, and why was it designated as a Buddhist wat and not a Hindu temple?
 We don’t know for sure, but Phimai is generally attributed to either one of two rulers.
 The first candidate is Suryavarman I (r.
 1002 – 1050) who greatly expanded the Khmer Empire’s territory westward, conquering the Phimai region as well as the kingdom of Lavo (Lopburi).

 Another big reason why Suryavarman I is often credited with Phimai is because he’s believed to be one of the only early Khmer Buddhist kings.
 There’s no evidence to support this, however, other than his posthumous name: nirvanapada.
 The term ‘nirvana’ is used to refer to Buddhist enlightenment, and is rarely used in a Hindu context.
 It’s worth noting, though, that the temples he commissioned at Angkor, such as Phimeanakas, were Hindu.